 This project is aiming at contributing to promote Sports for all in ASEAN countries and help to enhance and develop the sport environment in all Asia region by providing JSPO know-how on Sports for all with consideration of their needs.

-Based on the result of survey on the sports environment in ASEAN countries, JSPO have made the plan to cooperate with Thailand by using and introducing an exercise program called Active Child Program (ACP) which JSPO are now promoting in Japan and held ACP seminar and workshop in Thailand in fiscal 2018.
+Based on the result of survey on the sports environment in ASEAN countries, JSPO have made the plan to cooperate with Thailand by using and introducing an exercise program called Active Child Program (ACP) developed and implemented by the JSPO in Japan.

 Cooperation with The Association for International Sport for All

-All of the JSPO’s international exchange activities are implemented as Sport for Tomorrow (SFT) certified projects.
+All of the JSPO’s international exchange programs are implemented as SFT certified projects.

-The JSPO also participates as an organizing member of the SFTC Consortium and extends active cooperation to SFT.
+The JSPO also participates as an organizing member of the SFT Consortium and extends active cooperation to SFT.